 In the fall of 1848 Elam took his family back east to get their belongings.
-Storms forced them to winter in St. Joseph, Missouri.
-After the winter, Jane and Mary Elizabeth went to Cincinnati to visit Jane's mother and sister, Sarah Noe.
-Mary died about 1851 and Jane assumed care of her granddaughter Angeline, bringing her back to Utah in 1852 with the James McGaw company.
+Storms forced them to winter in St. Joseph, Missouri where Jane's daughter gave birth to one additional child.
+After the winter, Jane and her daughter Mary Elizabeth with two children went to Cincinnati to visit Jane's mother and sister, Sarah Noe.
+Sarah sent a letter to Brigham Young in July 1849, explaining Elam Luddington's family was well and asking Elam to write to them, noting cholera was raging in the community.
+Elam had returned to Salt Lake and married another wife in December 1849.
+Mary and her last child died about 1851 and Jane assumed care of her granddaughter Angeline, bringing her back to Utah in 1852 with the James McGaw Company.
 It appears that her sister Sarah may have also joined them in Pleasant Grove.

 By 1860, Jane married Joseph Chandler Clark (shown as Josh C. Clark on 1860 census) and lived in Battle Creek (Pleasant Grove, UT) with her granddaughter where she died in 1873 at age 68.
-Jane's sister Sarah may also be a polygamist wife of Joseph C Clark based on a census record.
+Based on a census record, Jane's sister Sarah may also have been a polygamist wife of Joseph C Clark.

-Sources: Family Search pid# as of 1 Apr, 2022: L87B-Y3S Military and Church Records, Census, Military records, Thomas Bullock roster Elam Luddington autobiography

-History of the Church, Part 1, Vol. 3, pg 257 (see Jane Blevin and Liberty Jail)
+Sources: Family Search pid# as of January 2025: KJ5J-5S8 Military and Church Records, Census, Military records, Thomas Bullock roster Elam Luddington autobiography History of the Church, Part 1, Vol. 3, pg 257 (see Jane Blevin and Liberty Jail) Church History Record for sealing/marriage, Film 183374 page 503 Correspondence to Brigham Young, July 1849, Sarah Noe